 The terminology used to describe this condition is confusing and somewhat controversial.
-We prefer falsely reported or induced illness in a child because it is descriptive regarding the type of perpetrator actions it covers and focuses on the abused child.
+We prefer medical child abuse because it focuses on the abused child.

 In caring for children in whom fabrication or induction of symptoms by a caregiver is suspected, preoccupation with terminology should not get in the way of accurately describing what happened to the child (eg, induced apnea, factitious epilepsy, parental exaggeration of asthma symptoms) [1-4].
 The evaluation should focus on whether the child has been abused, the manner in which the child was abused, and whether the child or his or her siblings are at risk for harm in the future [2,5].
 (See 'Diagnostic evaluation' below.)

 All of the following terms have been used to describe falsely reported or induced illness in a child (Munchausen syndrome by proxy) [5-8]:

 - Meadow R. What is, and what is not, 'Munchausen syndrome by proxy'?
 Arch Dis Child 1995; 72:534.